-Main Library is open with limited services, including Monday – Thursday: 9 – 10 a.m., designated access for at-risk individuals.
+Main Library is open with limited services.
+At-risk individuals hours are Monday – Thursday: 9 – 10 a.m.

 Meadows Branch Library has holds carryout appointments.
 Returns are accepted at Main Library and Meadows Branch Library.